 James’s first book is titled Who Is My Neighbor?
 Social Affinity in a Modern World (Albany: State University of New York Press, 1999).
 This book was nominated for the C. Wright Mills Award, the highest honor for a sociology book published in the field of social problems.
 Finally, his master’s thesis, “Reflections on the ‘Death of Marxism,’” appears in the book What’s Left: Radical Politics in the Postcommunist Era (by Charles Derber, et al., Amherst: University of Massachusetts Press, 1995).

-James currently resides in the southwest metro with his partner, Matthew McCright.
+James currently resides in downtown Minneapolis with his partner, Matthew McCright.
 When he’s not teaching, he enjoys reading fiction, traveling, recreational cycling, and flying kites.

 - B.A.
 Loyola University

 Race, Class, and Gender (SOC 265)

 Cultures of Violence (SOC 290)

 Social Problems Analysis (SOC 390)